AlecM33/mlb-gameday-bot/README.md

     - `DB_NAME` - the name for the postgres database
     - `DB_PORT` - the port for the postgres database
     - `DISCORD_TOKEN` - your discord bot's auth token **(sensitive)**
-    - `TEAM_ID` - optional default team fallback.
+    - `TEAM_ID` - optional default team fallback, used when a server has not yet run `/set_team`.
 Accepts either a numeric team ID or a team name (e.g. `Padres`, `White Sox`).
 Team names/IDs match those of the "teams" resource in the MLB Stats API: https://statsapi.mlb.com/api/v1/teams?sportId=1.
 They are also stored statically in `config/globals.js` under `TEAMS`.
-This is used when a server has not yet run `/set_team`.
     - `LOG_LEVEL` - your chosen log level (`info`, `error`, `warn`, `debug`, or `trace`)
     - `DISCORD_CLIENT_ID` - the client ID of your Discord application
+    - `REQUIRE_SSL` - whether the PostgreSQL connection requires SSL.
+Set to `true` for remote or managed database instances (e.g. Aiven, RDS, Cloud SQL); `false` for a local database.
     - `DB_SSL_CA` - the full PEM certificate content for SSL verification (e.g. the CA cert downloaded from your managed DB provider).
 Required when `REQUIRE_SSL=true`; ignored otherwise.
     - `TIME_ZONE` - your chosen time zone.
 Defaults to the system timezone.
 Time zone names correspond to the Zone and Link names of the [IANA Time Zone Database](https://www.iana.org/time-zones), such as `"UTC"`, `"Asia/Shanghai"`, `"Asia/Kolkata"`, and `"America/New_York"`.
 Additionally, time zones can be given as UTC offsets in the format `"±hh:mm"`, `"±hhmm"`, or `"±hh"`, for example `"+01:00"`, `"-2359"`, or `"+23"`.
     - `LOCALE` - the [BCP 47 locale tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) used when formatting dates and times (e.g. `"en-US"`, `"en-GB"`, `"ja-JP"`).
 Defaults to `en-US`.